nikaiser/portfolio_docs/src/content/pages/about/index.md

 Somewhere on Cannon Mountain, NH.*

 *![](hike.jpg)
-Near the summmit of the Schwarzhorn in the Bernese Oberland.*
+Near the summit of the Schwarzhorn (Bernese Oberland, Swiss Alps)*

 ### Hobbies